Close

 Non-Cancer Camp Lejeune Injuries

-The science and medical evidence continues to build links to other injuries besides cancer.
+The science and medical evidence continue to build links to other injuries besides cancer.
 They include:

 Contaminated Water at Camp Lejeune Caused Birth Defects